mecitpmk/Restaurant-Reservation-and-Order-System/README.md

 This Software builted for Restaurants.
 Waiters can create easily orders for customers and make reservation for tables.

+## Database System

+The Software is saving all Customers , customers orders, Restaurants, restaurants menus.
+Therefore, This system can be used in real life.

 ## How It Looks Like
 When the Restaurant Created Succesfully all tables will be green and empty.